Independent-Society-of-Knowledge/Dokuments/README.md

 # Press Releases
 This directory houses our official press releases, announcements, and media statements.

-# Contributing
-We welcome contributions from the public to improve the quality and completeness of our documentation.
-If you notice any errors or have suggestions for additional documents to include, please feel free to open an issue or submit a pull request.

-# License
-The contents of this repository are licensed under the MIT License.

 # Contact
 For any inquiries or questions, please contact us at contact@iskportal.com